magnuschatt/busbus/README.md

 queries are used most often, and the ability to create indexes directly on the JSONB structure.

-Please check out this file for a demo of all these features: https://github.com/magnuschatt/jbins/blob/master/core/src/test/kotlin/chatt/jbins/test/Showcase.kt (also demonstrates how I test if given more time)
+Please check out this file for a demo of this: https://github.com/magnuschatt/jbins/blob/master/core/src/test/kotlin/chatt/jbins/test/Showcase.kt (also demonstrates how I test if given more time)